omkarrd/Friday/README.md

-# AI Assistant OS - Futuristic Desktop Interface
+# Friday AI Assistant OS - Futuristic Desktop Interface

 A futuristic, multi-page desktop environment and AI assistant interface built entirely with HTML, CSS, and JavaScript.
 This project showcases a visually rich UI with dynamic, voice-reactive animations and multiple functional modules, including a dashboard, terminal, system monitor, and file explorer.